Meeting the great fauna of the Vanoise

 Let's go snowshoeing for half a day to discover the glacial history of a valley in the Vanoise National Park and the living world that has gradually colonized it over the last 20,000 years.

-In the mountains, there is no such thing as chance, whether it belongs to the animal or plant kingdom, each living being has developed adaptations to survive the harshness of winter in the mountains.
-Up close, we will follow the tracks used by foxes and hares; from a distance, so as not to disturb them, we will observe the patient work of ibexes and chamois to feed themselves.
-And man, in this landscape?
-He also knew how to deal with the slope and the marked seasons.
-We will explore how he has adapted his rhythm and activities to the mountain and the adaptations he will still have to make in the face of climate change.
+In the mountains, there's no such thing as chance.
+Whether animal or plant, every living creature has developed adaptations to survive the rigors of winter in the mountains.
+Up close, we'll follow the trails used by foxes and hares; from a distance, so as not to disturb them, we'll observe the patient work of ibex and chamois as they feed.